stoermelder/vcvrack-packone/src/modules/siren/plan.md

-# Siren: VCV Rack Sample Browser Module — Implementation Plan
+# Siren: VCV Rack Sample Browser Module — Implementation Status

+**Last Updated:** May 30, 2026

 ## Context

-Siren is a new wide-panel VCV Rack module that provides a file-system sample browser with waveform preview, drag-to-other-modules support, user tagging/favorites, and groundwork for future trim/volume-curve editing.
-It follows the same settings-persistence and UI patterns already established in this plugin (MB, MidiCat).
+Siren is a wide-panel VCV Rack module that provides a file-system sample browser with waveform preview, drag-to-other-modules support, user tagging/favorites, trim/loop editing, resampling, and streaming playback.
+It follows the same settings-persistence and UI patterns established in this plugin (MB, MidiCat).

+**Overall Status:** ✅ **FEATURE-COMPLETE** — All core functionality is implemented and tested.
+The module is ready for polishing, optimization, and edge-case handling.

 ---